babyleafy/challenge-react/README.md

-# Spring '23 React Challenge
+# Erik Wei Completed Spring '23 React Challenge

 Hey there!
 Welcome to the DP's web dev challenge~